SavinaRoja/SavinaRoja.github.io/_posts/2015-02-04-piping-frames-from-pymol-to-libav.md

 avconv -i frame%03d.png -r 30 low_res.mp4
 {% endhighlight %}

 You should see ~9MB of images become ~500KB of video.
-Here is my render:

-{% video /assets/low_res.mp4 400 300 %}
+*I was going to use HTML5 video to nicely display the videos provided in this post, but I haven't worked out the details yet since GitHub Pages doesn't allow plugins.
+So for the meantime: [here is the video](/assets/dsred_low_res.mp4).*

 So let's assume we're happy with this preview, and willing to commit our time and computing to doing a full scale render.
 Here's an updated script for